Kim Hak-sun: After the testimony

 Encouraged by Kim's testimony, other victims of Japanese military sexual slavery declared themselves as comfort women and began to share their ordeal.
 Kim's testimony was the starting point that the issue of comfort women had come to light in the world.
-There were about 200 victims in Korea and a lot more in other countries such as Philippines, Singapore, and North Korea.
+There were about 200 victims in South Korea and a lot more in other countries such as Philippines, Singapore, and North Korea.

 On 6 December 1991, Kim and two other victims filed a lawsuit at Tokyo District Court requiring reparation and apology from the Japanese government ("Case on the Claim for Reparations for Korean Victim in the Pacific War").
 The plaintiff delegates also included "13 former soldiers and civilians who were attached to Japanese military, 1 prison guard, 3 widows, and 15 survivors."
 In the complaint, they claimed that both Japanese government and military were responsible for operation of comfort stations and damage inflicted on the victims, and also they ignored their "mental and physical suffering."

-Plus, she revealed her suffering in the comfort station in the book of collection of victims' testimonies, Korean Comfort Women Who Were Taken Away by Force.
+She revealed her suffering in the comfort station in the book of collection of victims' testimonies, Korean Comfort Women Who Were Taken Away by Force.
 She actively participated in rallies and protests which were held in front of the Embassy of Japan in Korea.

-In 1995, Asian Women's Fund was established in Japan to provide compensation through private funding for the victims.
+In 1995, the Asian Women's Fund was established in Japan to provide compensation through private funding for the victims.
 The Japanese government was criticized that it did not recognize and admit the crime and compensate the victims properly.
 The monetary compensation by private organization was viewed as a means for the government to avoid to fulfill its duty.
-Oga Mayako, one of the leaders of Asian Solidarity Conference condemned that Japanese government's "pushing" of Asian Women's Fund was the act of "avoiding legal responsibility" for the crime of sex slavery, and it was "the policy of deception."
+Oga Mayako, one of the leaders of Asian Solidarity Conference, condemned that Japanese government's "pushing" of Asian Women's Fund was the act of "avoiding legal responsibility" for the crime of sex slavery, and it was "the policy of deception."
 Kim and other victims raised their voices to refuse to get the money and demanded Japan atone and legally compensate them.
 Also, 191 Korean congressmen issued a public statement requiring Japan to admit that sex slavery had been an inhumane war crime, initiate the duty to punish the criminal, and provide legal restitution, and repeal the Asian Women's Fund which blurred the nature of the problem.

 Kim rejected the money.
 She felt distraught and even regretted making the testimony.
 "I did not come out with my shameful past because of money.
 What I strongly demand is restitution, not some money for consolation.
 I live in an apartment provided by the government, and I receive 250 thousand won of support fund monthly.
 I do not need money."
 She was dedicated to sacrifice herself for the comfort women.
 She claimed to record the fact that Japan had not apologized and compensated on history books.